lukajml/b2br/README.md

 # Common Core 42 : Born2beRoot

 ## Description
 This activity introduces the world of Virtual machines.
-We have to setup one from the OS to the parameters, the partitioning, password policies, etc...
+We have to set up one from the OS to the parameters, the partitioning, password policies, etc...

 ## Instructions